This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Preheat your oven to 350F for and line a sheet pan with parchment paper.
-In a small bowl, combine 1 tablespoon of the oil, honey, garlic powder, salt, and cayenne pepper.
+In a small bowl, combine 1 tablespoon of the 2 tablespoons olive oil, 2 tablespoons honey, 1 teaspoon garlic powder, 1/2 teaspoon kosher salt, and 1/2 teaspoon cayenne pepper.

-• Rub the salmon filets with this mixture and place them on the prepared sheet pan.
+• Rub the 4 (6 oz) skinless salmon filets with this mixture and place them on the prepared sheet pan.
 Bake for 10 minutes.

-• Meanwhile, toss the asparagus with the remaining tablespoon of oil, minced garlic, salt, and pepper to your taste.
+• Meanwhile, toss the 1.5 pound asparagus with the remaining tablespoon of oil, minced 2 cloves garlic, salt, and pepper to your taste.

 • Place the asparagus next to the salmon in the pan and bake for 5-7 minutes more, until the salmon is flaky and the asparagus is just tender.

-• Assemble the meal prep bowls by dividing the cooked quinoa into 4 glass containers.
-Once the salmon and asparagus are done baking, allow them to cool, then add to the meal prep containers together with the lemon wedges.
+• Assemble the meal prep bowls by dividing the 2 cups cooked quinoa into 4 glass containers.
+Once the salmon and asparagus are done baking, let them cool, then add them to the meal prep containers along with the lemon wedges (from 1 lemon)

-• Sprinkle with sesame seeds and refrigerate for no more than 3 days.
+• Sprinkle with 1 tablespoon toasted sesame seeds (equally) and refrigerate for no more than 3 days.

 Notes